 High Performance CMP Marine Solar Panel Specifications Summary

-A Few Facts About Marine PV Solar Panels
+A Few Facts About Our Premium Marine PV Solar Panels

 Panel Solar Cell Quality - Because boats have a relatively confined space, maximum power output per surface area is very important.
 The quality of the solar cells used in solar panels is a key factor in determining the panel output.
 Solar cells are passed under a standard light source and graded as to their output (1-10).
 Grades are grouped into classes.
 Class A (and A+) solar cells are grades 8-10, Class B solar cells are grades 4-7 and so on.
 Solar cell quality follows a bell curve; there are many more Class B solar cells than Class A. We at CMP specify only the best Class A-9 (A+) solar cells for use in our panels which results in a panel efficiency of 16-24%.
 Less expensive Class B and C panels are often used on land based solar farms where space is not an issue.
 Though a bit more expensive, our customers have reported that our solar panels often outperform the performance rating on the panel label.